OthankQ/100-days-of-code/r1-log.md

 ### R2D91

 Wrote some simple Python game functions where users can play dice rolling game, coin flipping games, roulette and card picking game with a call and a betting amount as parameters.

+### R2D92

+R2D92 of #100DaysOfCode #301DaysOfCode -  More basic Python.
+Mostly playing around with manipulating lists.
+I hope I'm making more progress than I feel like I am.